TopperBB/Arduino-NodeMCU-ESP82886-Mqtt-Client/README.md

 1. SetEEPROMConfiguration.ino.
 Set
-  * Wi-Fi SSID and password, up to three Wi-Fi/Password pairs must be specified, just repeat Wi-Fi access points if less than three, put in priority order,
+  * Wi-Fi SSID and password, up to three Wi-Fi/Password pairs must be specified, just repeat Wi-Fi access points if less than three, put in priority order.
   * Device id, MQTT server name, and geo location.
   * Deploy this app to the NodeMCU to write configuration settings to EPROM
 2. MakerDenNodeMCU.ino - This is the main application, it will read configuration setting from the EPROM, manages sensor readings and publishing to MQTT